jamiew/jamiedubs.com/_posts/2021-01-28-cryptoart-and-climate-change.md

 ---
-title: In defense of burning fossil fuels to support cryptoart
+title: In defense of cryptoart
 date: 2021-01-21
 draft: true
 categories: